-Staff selection is one of the most crucial aspects of the founding and growth of KIPP Scholar Academy.
+Staff selection is one of the most crucial aspects of the founding and growth of KIPP Sol Academy.
 The goal of the process will be to find driven candidates and hire staff that have developed cultural competency, have at least two years of successful teaching experience in an under-resourced community, have exemplary student achievement results and are qualified to deliver the proposed instructional program.
-Also, they must have strong and positive recommendations, evidence of strong connections with students and their families, must be team players, flexible, smart, community service oriented, embody and exemplify the values of the Charter School, and be committed to the vision and mission of KIPP Scholar Academy.
+Also, they must have strong and positive recommendations, evidence of strong connections with students and their families, must be team players, flexible, smart, community service oriented, embody and exemplify the values of the Charter School, and be committed to the vision and mission of KIPP Sol Academy.

-Staff recruitment happens via a series of methods.
-KIPP LA recruits teachers at teacher hiring events, education conferences, and special KIPP LA recruitment events.
-Additionally, KIPP LA advertises teacher openings on college and university job boards, as well as other education-related job boards.
-KIPP LA's Associate Director for Teaching & Leadership Support leads these recruitment efforts in conjunction with KSA's School Leader.
-All candidates for teaching positions will undergo a four-step process to ensure they are not only a fit for KSA, but also to ensure that KSA is a fit for them.
-The four steps are an online application, a submission of written materials, a phone interview, and an in-person interview day, which consists of a panel interview with KSA stakeholders and a model teaching observation.
-In addition, we will contact at least two references for each candidate.
-This process will be open to others who will work closely with the candidate.
-Ideally, the panel will be comprised of a diverse group to gain insight into the candidate's perceptions and how they interact with and feel about people from different backgrounds.
-In cases where the School Leader is unable to visit a candidate's classroom, for example a candidate who lives out of state, a candidate may submit a video.
+All candidates for teaching positions will undergo a four-step process to ensure they are not only a fit for KIPP Sol Academy, but also to ensure that KIPP Sol Academy is a fit for them.
+The four steps are an online application, a submission of written materials, a phone interview, and an in-person interview day, which consists of a panel interview with KIPP Sol Academy stakeholders and a model teaching observation.
+In addition, at least two references for each candidate will be contacted.
+The School Leader will make all the final hiring decisions for the instructional staff of the Charter School.

+The panel may be comprised of the School Leader, grade level chairs, parents, and community members.
+In addition, this process will be open to others who will work closely with the candidate.
+Ideally, the panel will be comprised of a diverse group to gain an insight into the candidate's perceptions and how they interact and feel about people from different backgrounds.

+In cases where the School Leader is unable to visit an out of state classroom, for example a candidate who lives out of state, a candidate may submit a video.
 For non-teaching positions, candidates will complete an online application and pre-interview questions before moving forward to interview with the School Leader, and if needed interview with a panel.
 In addition, a detailed reference check will also be completed.
-The School Leader will make all final hiring decisions for the non-instructional staff.
+The School Leader will make all final hiring decisions for the non-instructional staff and will make a joint hire of the School Operations Coordinator in conjunction with KIPP LA Schools.